✔ Solar panels cost 25% less than they did in 2014

 Can I still get free solar panels in 2020?

 It’s hard to believe that, back in 2010 when the Feed-in Tariff began, companies would literally buy your solar panels for you.
 They’d put them on your roof, you’d benefit from the energy bill savings (and all that eco-friendly electricity), and they’d earn all the money from the Feed-in Tariff.
-It was an efficient system, but the 64% reduction in Feed-in Tariff payments in 2016 put an end to the whole thing.
+It was an efficient system, but the 64% reduction in Feed-in Tariff payments in 2016 hurt the initiative, and it was shut down in 2019.

 Are there any government grants for solar panels?